Veronica-1/Capstone/README.md

 ## CNN Implementation - ResNet
 Resnet is a state-of-the-art CNN architecture that smooths forward/backward learning through **block propogation** which diminishes the vanishing gradient issue that occurs in deep models.
 Vanishing gradient is a problem that occurs when the model makes diminishingly small updates to the weights of each node which essentially slows learning to a halt.
 This occurs when a modle becomes too deep to propogate results backward through the network.
 Resnet models are resilient against this and also robust against over-fitting by reducing total number of trained parameters.

 We tested a ResNet architecture [7] and a built-in Resnet50 architecture (from Keras) for implementation with our data for bucket classification.
-The following accuracy was achieved after 25 epochs of training:
+Below are the results:

+After implementing an early stop from validation loss not improving for 10 epochs in a row, the Resnet50 trained for 38 epochs and had a maximum accuracy for predicting the test data set buckets of 49%, which occurred at the 24th epoch of training.

 ## CNN Implemenetion - VGG16
 Finally, we implemented a VGG16 network (architecture found [here](https://towardsdatascience.com/step-by-step-vgg16-implementation-in-keras-for-beginners-a833c686ae6c)).
 VGG nets were developed to reduce trainable parameters by using a fixed, small kernel size to capture the same feature vectors in less time while reducing the liklihood of over-fitting.
 With our task, there are elements in the images that are not indicative of mobility change (buildings and roads), and a VGG is equipped to handle these since it drops "background" unnecessary imageinformation in the last layer before prediction which increases overall accuracy [6].

+As for results, the VGG16 performed well despite long training times.
+After training this model for 30 epochs, the model was able to predict on the test set with 71% accuracy, as seen in the charts and confusion below.
+As evident in the accuracy chart, the validation accuracy seemed to level off at 30 epochs.
+Despite potential further improvement (as seen after the long stretch of accuracy hovering ~45%), the training was limited due to computation constraints.
+Further, this accuracy was deemed success.

 ## Model Choice
-Given the current dataset, the VGG16 performed optimally with an accuracy of **XX**.
-In future applications, this model selection might change as the dataset increases in size.
+Given the current dataset, the VGG16 performed optimally with an accuracy of **71%** on the test set.
+In future applications, this model selection might change as the dataset increases in size, more powerful computers are used, and architecture changes improve changes.
 Therefore, the code is structured in a way that enables easy swapping of models for the prediction itself.

 ## Authors